-Apple to apples not apples to oranges.
+Compare apples to apples not apples to oranges.

 The precision of comparison when choosing a program is important.
-Comparing a short course in UX design is not the same as comparing a long course in Product Design—-avoiding apples to oranges is the second filter that will help you narrow down your design program options.
+Comparing a short course in UX design is not the same as comparing a long course in Product Design — avoiding apples to oranges is the second filter that will help you narrow down your design program options.

 So decide if you want a well-rounded, multidisciplinary education in the foundations and overall processes of product design or if you want to cherry-pick and level up specific skills or disciplines; such as UI or Usability Testing for example.